FermiParadox/TorBrowser_mouse_track_deanon/README.md

 # Investigate later
-- Can single-browser single-tab metrics be used to extract user patterns related to user's UI layout (file shortcuts on desktop, etc.)?
+- Can single-browser single-tab metrics be used to extract patterns related to a user's UI layout (file shortcuts on desktop, etc.)?